 - Transportation.
 If you can give up your car and switch to some combination of walking, biking, ride sharing, and mass transit, you could save thousands of dollars each year.
 If that’s not an option, consider trading in your car for a cheaper model or doing some of your own auto maintenance.
 If you normally rely on public transportation, see if you can cut that cost by using a monthly pass or traveling at off-peak hours.

 - Health Care.
 Health insurance can be expensive, but going without it is definitely the wrong way to save on health care.
 It leaves you vulnerable to a catastrophic medical bill, which would be even more expensive.
-Instead, see if you can lower your health care premium by switching plans, raising your deductible, or taking advantage of subsidies from Obamacare.
+Instead, see if you can lower your health care premium by switching plans, raising your deductible and taking out a health savings account through Lively, or taking advantage of subsidies from Obamacare.
 You can also reduce your need for care by adopting healthy habits and practicing preventive medicine, such as seeing a doctor for small problems before they turn into big ones.

 - Utilities.
 You’ve probably already heard about simple ways to lower your utility bills, such as turning down the thermostat in winter, switching to energy-saving lightbulbs, or washing only full loads of clothes and dishes.
 If you’ve already taken all of these steps, look for bigger ones, like cooling off without air conditioning in summer, doing a home energy audit, or ditching your landline phone.

 - Insurance.
 Just like health insurance, auto insurance is an expense you shouldn’t try to do without.
-However, you can save on auto insurance by shopping around for a cheaper policy, raising your deductible, or dropping extras you don’t need.
+However, you can save on auto insurance by shopping around for a cheaper policy (try Liberty Mutual or Allstate), raising your deductible, or dropping extras you don’t need.
 The same strategies can help you save on homeowners insurance too.

 4. Boost Your Income